 A utility patent protects the way an article is used and works (35 U.S.C.
 101).
 A design patent protects the way an article looks (35 U.S.C.
 171).
 You can get both design and utility patents for an article if invention resides both in its utility and ornamental appearance.
 Utility and design patents afford legally separate protection.
 But frequently, the utility and design of a product are not easily separable.
 Products may possess both functional and ornamental characteristics.

+Our most frequently asked question.
 Patentability is a combination of two evaluations.
 The first is a determination of whether an idea or invention meets the criteria to be patentable.
 In other words, is the invention patent eligible subject matter?
 The second evaluation, is a three part determination.
 Firstly, whether it exists in the prior art.
 Secondly, whether it conflicts with another invention or idea.
 And, thirdly, whether it would be obvious to try for a person having ordinary skill in the art.
-Contact Carson Patents® for a prior art search and patentability evaluation for your idea or invention.
+Contact Carson Patents® for a prior art search and patentability study for your idea or invention.

 A provisional patent application allows you to file an application without formal patent claim(s), oath/declaration, or any information disclosure (prior art) statement.
 Provisional applications are not examined and therefore do not require claims.